dotnet/csharplang/proposals/non-trailing-named-arguments.md

 There are a couple of alternatives to consider:

 - The status quo
-- Providing IDE assistance to fill-in all the names of trailing parameters when you type specific a name in the middle.
+- Providing IDE assistance to fill-in all the names of trailing arguments when you type specific a name in the middle.

-Both of those suffer from more verbosity, as they introduce multiple named parameters even if you just need one name of a literal at the beginning of the parameter list.
+Both of those suffer from more verbosity, as they introduce multiple named arguments even if you just need one name of a literal at the beginning of the argument list.

 ## Unresolved questions
 [unresolved]: #unresolved-questions